Skip to content

 Conversation Starters

-• “How do you feel about oral sex?
-Is it something you’d like to explore?”
+• "How do you feel about oral sex?
+Are you interested in exploring it together?"

-• “What helps you feel safe and comfortable before or during oral sex?”
+• "What helps you feel safe, comfortable, and confident before or during sex?"

-• Bring up health topics, including STI testing, before becoming sexually active.
+• Address health topics early: Speak about STI testing, use of protection, and personal comfort levels before becoming sexually active.

 Frequently Asked Questions About Oral Sex